eso28599/resNMTF_paper/README.md

 ```

 ## RealData
- - contains datasets used in the paper, their processing and analysis.
+Contains datasets used in the paper, their processing and analysis.

 ## Exploration
-- files to replicate convergence, correlation and JSD related figures.
+Contains files to replicate convergence, correlation and JSD related figures.

 # Citation